SGrondin/bottleneck/README.md

 ##### Gotchas

-* Make sure you're catching `error` events emitted by your limiters!
+* Make sure you're catching `"error"` events emitted by your limiters!

 * Consider setting a `maxConcurrent` value instead of leaving it `null`.
 This can help your application's performance, especially if you think the limiter's queue might become very long.